 By: Scarlett Full, in-house Registered Dietitian

 Both rice and pea are plant-based protein sources which can help to fill your daily protein needs.
 Each provide 15g of protein per serving.
-The benefits to health are similar, but there are some differences including taste and protein content.
+The benefits to health are similar, but there are some minor differences such as taste.
 Please see our protein comparison page for detailed and additional information.

-It would take roughly 5.3 cups (1,034 grams) of cooked brown rice to get 24 grams of protein and you’d be getting 243 grams carbs (and 1158 calories) along with that.
+It would take roughly 2 and 3/4 cups of cooked brown rice to get 15 grams of protein and you’d be getting 142 grams carbs (and 683 calories) along with that.

-For further info, please read: Rice Protein vs. Rice Flour
+For further info, please read: Rice Protein vs. Rice or Rice Flour

 Yes, the plastic canisters used for all of our protein powders are BPA and BPS-free.